webauthz/handbook/README.md

 Within an origin, access tokens SHOULD be associated to a path, so the application can pre-emptively send the access token with any request to that path or a sub-path.

+An application MUST also track whether a Webauthz challenge was received via a `401 Unauthorized` response or a `407 Proxy Authentication Required` response, and include the access token in the corresponding request header, either `Authorization` or `Proxy-Authorization`.
+It is possible that a single request will require both types of access tokens, so the lookup and token management for resource and proxy authorization should be performed independently.

 For example:

 1. An application
-   makes a request to "https://example1.com/customer/profile" and the server responds with a `WWW-Authenticate` header that includes a `realm` attribute with the value "Customers", and a `path` attribute with the value "/customer".
+   makes a request to "https://example1.com/customer/profile" and the server responds with a `WWW-Authenticate` or `Proxy-Authenticate` header that includes a `realm` attribute with the value "Customers", and a `path` attribute with the value "/customer".
    When the application obtains an access token, it is associated with the origin "https://example1.com" and the path "/customer".
 The same